The Branksome Park Bowling Club (BPBC) policy on membership is as follows:

 Bowls is not an expensive sport.
 It will cost nothing to test the water.
 You can come along for some trial games without charge.
 Just wear flat soled shoes and comfortable clothes and we will lend you the rest.

 You will need a certain amount of equipment and clothing.
-A good set of new bowls can cost up to £300 however if you decide to buy, or even borrow, a second hand set (a wise choice for a beginner to give yourself time to find the type of bowls that suit you) you would pay considerably less (£60 to £100).
-The Club has a range of bowls which you can use when first starting to play.
+A set of bowls costs about £150 or much less if you decide to buy or even borrow a second hand set (a wise choice for a beginner to give yourself time to find the type of bowls that suit you).
 Dress code requires grey trousers/skirt and a white shirt/blouse and sweater and flat bowling shoes.
 When you participate in Club matches you will need a Club shirt and white and grey trousers/skirt, and possibly wet weather gear.

 Can I have a go before I join?

 Most certainly.
 One of our experienced members will be pleased to show you the ropes and let you have a go, without any obligation.
-Just contact either the Men's or Ladies Captain or the Club Secretary Paul Mullender whose details are can be found on the Club Contacts page.
+Just contact the secretary Paul Mullender email@example.com.

 Will I be expected to take part in Matches and Competitions?